 The common wombat is the largest burrowing herbivorous mammal.
 Indeed, it is such an accomplished burrower that early settlers called it a 'badger', a term that is still heard today.
 However, the closest relative of the wombat is, in fact, the koala.
 With its short tail and legs, characteristic waddle and 'cuddly' appearance, the wombat is one of the most endearing of Australia's native animals.

-The common wombat was once found throughout south eastern Australia but now, partly as a result of European settlement, is restricted further to the south.
-It occupies Tasmania, eastern New South Wales and eastern Victoria with scattered populations in south-eastern South Australia and south-western Victoria.
+The common wombat occurs in Tasmania, southern Queensland, eastern New South Wales and eastern Victoria with remnant populations in south-eastern South Australia and south-western Victoria.
 There are two other species of wombat, both found on mainland Australia - the southern hairy-nosed wombat and the threatened northern hairy-nosed wombat.

 It is a fairly large, solidly built animal with a squat, round, bearlike body, small ears and eyes, and a large naked nose.
 Its thick, coarse fur varies in colour from sandy brown to grey and black, and is sometimes flecked with fawn.

 Often their true colour is obscured by the colour of the dirt or clay in which they have been digging.
 On the mainland they average 1 m in length and 27 kg in weight yet can reach up to 1.2 m in length and weights of up to 35 kg.
 The Tasmanian Wombat is not as large or bulky, averaging 85 cm in length and 20 kg in weight, while the Flinders Island wombat is smaller still at only 75 cm in length.